PeterMulhair/useful_scripts/iTOL_API/README.md

 Use the script `iTOL_API.py` to run the job on a single newick tree.

 This script has two arguments that are required to run.
+These are your newick tree & an annotation file to colour labeled branches.

 ```Shell
 python iTOL_API.py --tree tree.nwk --colour file.itol.colourstrips.txt